 No other African safari destination offers the range of exclusive accommodation that Botswana does.
 With restricted visitor numbers, they’re delightfully intimate, typically consisting of between six to eight exquisite tents or lodge rooms.
 And, peppered away in private concessions, the lodges blend into the ecosystem with environmentally conscious design, offering exceptional views of their privileged setting.
 What’s more, alongside sustainable practices, the government also encourages community support and conservation projects, ensuring the protection and preservation of its natural treasures.

 There’s also more than a touch of luxury.
 Lodges tend towards the all-inclusive, so you can expect to enjoy the likes of afternoon teas, fine-dining meals and sundowners of ice-cold Amarula – a cream liqueur from the fruit of the same name.
 The lodges’ amenities are also suitably impressive, and I enjoyed everything from my own plunge pool to a world-class massage on my room’s private deck.
-However, my accommodations’ most impressive visitor was an interloping elephant, who all but wanted into my luxury tent.
+However, my accommodations’ most impressive visitor was an interloping elephant, who all but wandered into my luxury tent.

 Lastly, across all my visits, the staff were fantastic.
 I was constantly struck by the friendliness of the people, the warmth of their welcome and the passion for their amazing, land-locked country and her wildlife.